Already with Barclaycard Payments?

 Related reading

-A practical UK guide to the terms hidden inside merchant agreements - length, notice periods, auto-renewal and terminal hire.
+A practical guide to the terms hidden inside UK merchant agreements — term length, notice periods, auto-renewal, rate review clauses and the separate terminal contract most businesses forget about.

 How Card Payment Pricing Works in the UK

-Blended, Interchange Plus, IC++ and pay-as-you-go pricing explained, with the trade-offs each model brings.
+Blended, Interchange Plus, IC++ and pay-as-you-go pricing explained — with real UK rate examples, when each model wins, and the trade-offs behind the headline percentage.